 So, what do we do instead?

-In Human Orgs, we choose to recognise the truth that human beings want to express themselves and contribute, particularly if it’s towards something they deem meaningful - i.e. they are happier and more effective when intrinsically motivated.
-Therefore, given the right environment and a task they can care about, they will perform without the threat of punishment or the promise of reward.
+In purpose-led organisations, we choose to recognise the truth that human beings want to express themselves through contribution, particularly if it’s towards something they deem meaningful.
+In other words, they are happier and more effective when intrinsically motivated.
+Therefore, given the right environment and a task they can care about, they will perform well without the threat of punishment or the promise of reward.

 “There is a mismatch between what science knows and what business does”